• förpackningar omger en återvinningssymbol

 Now there is an English summary of the report "Will Sweden reach the recycling targets for packaging 2030?"

-The EU is currently discussing the harmonisation of packaging labelling, with the aim of making it easier for consumers to sort their waste correctly.
-Unfortunately, the proposal risks being both costly and counterproductive – potentially leading to more waste.
+The EU is currently discussing a harmonised system for packaging labelling, with the aim of making it easier for consumers to sort their waste correctly.
+Unfortunately, the proposal risks being both costly and generating more waste.

 • Henrik Nilsson sitter vid ett bord med ett pappersblock framför sig.